michaelnny/rl4llm/README.md

 └──────────────────────┘
 ```

-### How it works - InferenceEnv and InferenceClient
+### How it works - SglMDPEnv and InferenceClient

 > [!TIP]
-> Check the example at `scripts/run_train_grpo.py` on how to use the `SGLangClient` that uses HTTP to call the inference server, and an `InferenceEnv` that can handle sample generation.
+> Check the example at `scripts/run_train_grpo.py` on how to use the `SGLangClient` that uses HTTP to call the inference server, and an `SglMDPEnv` that can handle sample generation.

 > [!TIP]
 > Following the modular design, we can also run the SGLang inference server and deepspeed training on the single server as in `co-hosting mode`.